mbagherian/CTTC/README.md

 ## Requirements

 - MATLAB (version R2019b or later)
-- Required MATLAB toolboxes (if any) for optimization and matrix operations
+- Required MATLAB toolboxes: MATLAB tensortoolbox https://www.tensortoolbox.org/ for tensorial operations.
+One may use MATLAB ADMM https://www.mathworks.com/help/mpc/ref/admm.html for optimization puprposes as well.

 ## Data Subset
 A small subset of the data used in this project is provided in the data folder for ease of access and testing purposes.
 This subset contains representative samples of the full dataset and can be used to quickly test the code without the need to download the entire dataset.